- 04 Jan 2022

 To subscribe to messages in a queue, set up the Flow that is going to handle messages.

-Choosing this Flow behavior provides three additional Flow Inputs; Message, Handler Id, and Headers.
-The Message Input contains the Payload (Byte), Id (String), and MessageDateTime (DateTime) Inputs.
+- On the Properties panel under Settings, select Message Handler Flow from the dropdown list under Behavior Type.
+Choosing this Flow behavior provides three additional Flow Inputs: Message, Handler Id, and Headers.
+The Message Input contains the Payload (Byte), Id (String) and MessageDateTime (DateTime) Inputs.

 Subscribing to a Queue

-- If a Queue has not been added, navigate to System > Jobs & Events > Message Queues.
-Click ADD RABBIT QUEUE from the Global Action Bar.
+- If a queue has not been added, navigate to System > Jobs and Events > Message Queues.
+Click ADD RABBIT QUEUE.

-- From the Add Rabbit Queue window, define the Message Queue parameters and click SAVE.
+- On the Add Rabbit Queue window, define the Message Queue parameters and click OK.

 Connect Processing Flow to Queue

-The setting options can be overridden to specify different servers or queues by navigating to System > Jobs and Events > Message Queues, creating a message queue, and selecting the Override Server Info option.
+The following demonstrates a Message Queue Handler.
+The setting options can be overridden to specify different servers or queues by navigating to System > Jobs and Events > Message Queues, creating a message queue and selecting the Override Server Info option.

-- Navigate to System > Jobs and Events > Message Queue Handlers.
-Click ADD MESSAGE HANDLER.
+- Navigate to System > Jobs and Events > Message Queue Handlers and click ADD MESSAGE HANDLER.